python-pillow/Pillow/docs/handbook/concepts.rst

 Modes
 -----

-The ``mode`` of an image defines the type and depth of a pixel in the image.
+The ``mode`` of an image is a string which defines the type and depth of a pixel in the image.
 Each pixel uses the full range of the bit depth.
 So a 1-bit pixel has a range of 0-1, an 8-bit pixel has a range of 0-255 and so on.
 The current release supports the following standard modes: